prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ## Step 3 – Prepare the Kubernetes Config Folder

 Kubernetes stores cluster connection information in a **kubeconfig** file, usually located at `C:\Users\<username>\.kube\config` on Windows.
-When Minikube starts, it automatically populates this file with the correct cluster and credentials.[web:18]
+When Minikube starts, it automatically populates this file with the correct cluster and credentials.

 1. In **Command Prompt** (Administrator), switch to your user profile: